bmd007/FenceX/work-report/theory-shaping.md

  * FenseX allows high throughput poll style geofencing (query by fence).
  It is a consequence of using in-memory co-located database engine (no IO).
  Here throughput is __number of handled queries per second__.
-Such throughput for FenseX should be at least in part with [Large Scale Indexing of Geofences] evaluations.
+Such throughput for FenseX should be at least in part with [5] evaluations.
 That system has applied load sharing and is using special indexes that most probably are implemented in an in-memory manner.